katyacano/milestone-project-4/README.md

 ## Testing Responsiveness
 ### Responsiveness of the app was tested using Google Dev tools.
+The following issues were found and fixed accordingly:
 - **Issues Found:** When viewing in mobile phone view, Search, Reset, Edit and Delete buttons were pushed off center and distorted.
 - **Fix:** Changed and deleted class for div assigned to Search and Reset buttons.
 Applied separate div to Edit/Delete buttons.
 - **Outcome:** Buttons and corresponding text on the side is properly aligned.